Skip to navigation Skip to content

 The carer may not be aware of the difference between Aged Pension and Carer Payment.
 If the customer has been transferred to Carer Payment, and this is not what the customer actually wanted, speak with the referring Service Officer.

-Customer First - the medical reports found in document tools to obtain information about the care receiver’s medical condition and care needed.
+The social worker should review medical reports to obtain information about the care receiver’s medical condition and care needed.
+These medical reports can be viewed in:

 If another person has been caring for the care receiver recently, the medical reports may be found on the previous carer’s record and able to be used under the re-use provisions to calculate the Adult Disability Assessment Tool (ADAT) score.